 - (b) Activities that meet the above criteria will be considered to benefit LMI persons unless there is substantial evidence to the contrary.
-Any activities that meet the newly established national objective criteria will count towards the calculation of a CDBG-MIT grantee's overall LMI benefit.5 - (2) Urgent Need Mitigation (UNM) benefit households with an AMFI above eighty percent (80%).
-Additionally, since the provisions of 24 C.F.R. § 570.483(d) and § 570.208(c) are waived at 84 FR 45838, 45857, V.A.13.C. and replaced with an alternative requirement, the activity must address (i) the current and future risks as identified in the Action Plan Mitigation Needs Assessment of Most Impacted and Distressed Areas (MID); and (ii) result in a measurable and verifiable reduction in the risk of loss of life and property.
+Any activities that meet the newly established national objective criteria will count towards the calculation of a CDBG-MIT grantee's overall LMI benefit. - (2) Urgent Need Mitigation (UNM) benefit households with an AMFI above eighty percent (80%).
+Additionally, since the provisions of 24 C.F.R. § 570.483(d) and § 570.208(c) are waived at 84 FR 45838, 45857, V.A.I3.C. and replaced with an alternative requirement, the activity must address (i) the current and future risks as identified in the Action Plan Mitigation Needs Assessment of Most Impacted and Distressed Areas (MID) ; and (ii) result in a measurable and verifiable reduction in the risk of loss of life and property. - Applicants initially determined eligible under the LMI National Objective but whose income increases after the eligibility determination may still be served under the UNM National Objective if their current income is between 81-120% Area Median Income.